viamrobotics/docs/docs/modular-resources/key-concepts.md

   }
   ```

-A model with the `viam` namespace is always Viam-provided.
+The `viam` namespace is reserved for models provided by Viam.

 ## Management